leechee/Echoes-of-the-Unknown/README.md

 Final project yay!
 Placeholder files from HW8 for now.

+TO DO: Update README, finish code user graphing function, then writeup, video, submit

 ### Important Files:

 The primary Python script is [api.py](api.py), which ingests the HGNC data using the requests library in a dictionary format.
 The user can use Flask routes to run the functions from the command line, pulling data from a Redis database.